mliew21396/remote-work-u3/week-9/6-cultural-blog.md

 ## Release 4: Promote

-Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!
+Now it's time to show off your work and share your knowledge with your cohort-mates using Twitter!

 Tweet your blog post using #DBCPerfectQs